 You have the right to know the categories and specific pieces of personal information we have collected about you.

 You have the right to know the categories of sources from which the personal information has been collected, the business or commercial purpose for collecting or selling personal information, and the categories of third parties with whom we share personal information.

 You have the right to request deletion of personal information we’ve collected or maintain.

-To exercise these rights contact us at IT@incitefusion.com.
+To exercise these rights contact us at .
 We may ask you to provide additional information in order to verify who is making the request.

 Please note that any requested disclosures will only apply to the 12-month period preceding the request, and you are entitled to request disclosure regarding your personal information twice in any 12-month period.

 Your Right to Opt Out of the “Sale” of Your Information